 We would like to thank the Electric Power Research Institute, the National Rural Electric Cooperative Association, and East Kentucky Power Cooperative for their monetary support of this project; Meg Smath for editing the report; and Mike Murphy for drafting the illustrations.

 Hutcheson, Shelley Minns; Sendlein, Lyle V. A.; Dinger, James S.; Currens, James C.; and Sahba, Arsin M., "Hydrogeology and Ground-Water Monitoring of Coal-Ash Disposal Sites in a Karst Terrane near Burnside, South-Central Kentucky" (1997).
-Kentucky Geological Survey Report of Investigations.
+Report of Investigations--KGS.
 51.